ArcidesFerrao/qr-code-card/README.md

 ### What I learned

-    Manipulatiing variables with media queries just makes everything much easier cause sometimes there multiple ones and its hard to keep track of whats changing
+    Manipulatiing variables with media queries just makes everything much easier.
+    Sometimes there multiple ones and its hard to keep track of whats changing.
 ```css

 @media screen and (max-width: 375px) {